 Standard wiper blades

 Up until the 90’s all cars and trucks came with standard wiper blades.
 The wiper blade was built with a frame that connected to the wiper arm and several springs to distribute the downward force to the rubber insert.
-Standard wiper blades contain either two or four springs to achieve either four or eight pressure points along the rubber insert.
+Standard wiper blades contain either two or four springs to achieve either four or eight pressure points along with the rubber insert.

 Standard wiper blades are the least expensive of all types.
-They work fine to remove water, snow, ice, mud and road grit.
+They work fine to remove water, snow, ice, mud, and road grit.
 But due to their open design, snow can pack into the springs, preventing them from exerting even force along the rubber insert.
 When that happens, you get uneven wiping which leaves streaks and unwiped areas on your windshield.

 One option to avoid the problem is to use standard wiper blades in the Summer and Fall and switch to Winter wiper blades with a boot or Winter extreme blades in winter.

 To improve wiping evenness, carmakers switched to a “beam” style blade.
 The beam blade eliminates the traditional frame and spring and uses a flat curved spring with a rubber squeegee attached to the bottom portion.
 In theory, the spring steel is supposed to apply equal pressure across the entire rubber squeegee.
 The design works well on shorter blades but doesn’t do quite as good a job with longer wiper blades.
 In those applications, the edges of the blade don’t wipe as well.
 So wiper manufacturers beefed up the design with reinforcement along the back and also introduced a hybrid blade.

 This blade is similar to the original beam style but with the addition of a curved reinforcement member to prevent edge lift.
 That’s an especially important feature for longer wiper blades.
 If you have a choice between a traditional beam blade and a reinforced beam blade and you have long wiper blades, choose the reinforced style.